As a parent, you are a primary source of health information for your student. Here's how you can help.

 Be aware that certain incoming international student must be screened for tuberculosis, which is done free on campus.
 For details, see International Mandatory Tuberculosis Screening.

 Know how health care works on campus: UHS provides most services at no or low cost.
-Payment for health care outside UHS (including hospital emergency room) is your student's responsibility, which is the reason your student should have health insurance.
+Payment for health care outside UHS (including hospital emergency room visits) is your student's responsibility, which is the reason your student should have health insurance.

 Arrange for health insurance if needed.
 Information about the Domestic Student Health Insurance Plan will be mailed to students.
 International students who are required to have health insurance will get it when they arrive through the U-M International Center Health Insurance Office.

 Inform your health insurance company that your student will be away at college, and inquire about coverage in the Ann Arbor area.
 Ask whether your plan has network providers here.

 Provide copies of your medical and prescription drug cards (with policy numbers and billing address) and encourage your student to carry them.

-Discuss with your student when and how to use health insurance.
+Discuss how to use health insurance with your student.

-Consider purchasing Tuition Insurance, which significantly reduces financial loss if a student is unable to complete a term due to physical or psychological illness.
+Consider buying Tuition Insurance, which protects against financial loss if students are unable to complete a term due to physical or psychological illness.
 For about the price of a textbook, you can protect your financial investment for the entire academic year.